-Non-Alcoholic Fatty Liver Disease (NAFLD): Symptoms, Causes & Forms
+Non-Alcoholic Fatty Liver Disease (NAFLD): Symptoms, Treatments, Prevention

 Non-Alcoholic fatty liver disease (NAFLD) is a term used to describe the accumulation of fat in a person's liver.
 The disease affects people who drink little or no alcohol.
 Non-alcoholic fatty liver disease is common and for the majority of people, does not cause any signs or symptoms, as well as no complications.
 Yet in some people with NAFLD, the fat accumulation may cause inflammation and scarring in the liver.
 The more serious form of non-alcoholic fatty liver disease is at times referred to as, 'non-alcoholic steatohepatitis.'
 When the disease is at its most severe, NAFLD may progress to liver failure.